Botticelli's Altarpiece

 Inside the Church of San Giovanni Evangelista

-The work attributed to Botticelli's school is just one of many pieces you can find in the church built in 1326.
+The artwork, which is attributed to Botticelli's school, is just one of many pieces you can find in the church, built in 1326.

-The construction of the church was initiated by Simone di Guido, a friar and later prior of the Dominican convent of Santa Maria Novella.
-It became a priory in 1789 and has since been dedicated to the Evangelist, the patron of Montelupo.
-The current building is the result of modifications made by the architect Giuseppe Silvestri in 1796, which gave it the architectural lightness typical of the late 18th century.
+The construction of the church was intially promoted by Simone di Guido, a friar and later prior of the Dominican convent of Santa Maria Novella.
+The chruch became a priory in 1789 and it has since been dedicated to San Giovanni Evangelisa (Saint John the Evangelist), the patron of Montelupo.
+The building we can see and visit nowadays is the result of modifications made by the architect Giuseppe Silvestri in 1796, which gave it the architectural lightness that is typical of the late 18th century.
 It was the parish priest Giuseppe Boschi who equipped it with the monumental marble high altar.
-Inside, the most notable work is the Madonna and Child with Saints Sebastian, Lawrence, John the Evangelist, and Roch, initially attributed to Ghirlandaio, now considered to be from Botticelli’s school.
-Particularly interesting are the two small altars located at the ends of the aisles, dedicated to the Holy Crucifix, from the Priory of San Lorenzo, and to Our Lady of the Rosary.
-Above the door leading to the northern rooms, there is a beautiful panel depicting the Visitation, attributed to Francesco Curradi.
+Inside the church, the most notable artwork is the Madonna col Bambino tra santi Sebastiano, Lorenzo, Giovanni Evangelista e Rocco (Madonna and Child with Saint Sebastian, Saint Lawrence, Saint John the Evangelist, and Saint Roch), which was initially attributed to Ghirlandaio, but it’s now believed to be by Botticelli’s school.
+There are two small altars at the ends of the aisles, dedicated to the Holy Crucifix from the Priory of San Lorenzo and to Our Lady of the Rosary, and also, above the door leading to the northern rooms, a beautiful panel depicting the Visitation, attributed to Francesco Curradi.

 Visit Montelupo